-Introduction to WebTrust Principles and Criteria for Certification Authorities Version 2.2
+Introduction to WebTrust Principles and Criteria for Certification Authorities Version 2.2.1

-This document provides a framework for auditors to assess the adequacy and effectiveness of the controls used by Certification Authorities (CAs).
+This document provides a framework for practitioners to assess the adequacy and effectiveness of the controls used by Certification Authorities (CAs).
 As a result of the technical nature of the activities involved in the application of PKI technology to, among other businesses, securing ecommerce transactions, this document also provides a brief overview of public key infrastructure (PKI) using cryptography and trusted third party concepts.

-This document replaces Version 2.1 of the Trust Service Principles and Criteria for Certification Authorities that was issued in September 2017, and like Version 2.1, is substantially based on ISO 21188 "Public Key Policy and Practices Framework".
+This document replaces version 2.2 of the WebTrust Principles and Criteria for Certification Authorities that was issued in May 2019, and like version 2.2, is substantially based on ISO 21188 "Public Key Policy and Practices Framework".

 The public accounting profession has continued to play its role, with an intent to increase confidence in the application of PKI technology, by establishing a basis for providing third party assurance to the assertions made by CAs.
-Although these Principles and Criteria are intended to be used in the conduct of WebTrust engagements by those auditors licensed by CPA Canada., this document can be used, in conjunction with consideration of the additional compliance requirements set forth by the CA/Browser Forum for publicly-trusted CAs (i.e. Baseline Requirements, Network Security Requirements, Code Signing, Extended Validation, etc.) in the conduct of any assurance engagements or internal audits for Public PKIs.
+Although these Principles and Criteria are intended to be used in the conduct of WebTrust engagements by those practitioners enrolled by CPA Canada., this document can be used, in conjunction with consideration of the additional compliance requirements set forth by the CA/Browser Forum for publicly-trusted CAs (i.e. Baseline Requirements, Network Security Requirements, Code Signing, Extended Validation, etc.) in the conduct of any assurance engagements or internal audits for Public PKIs.

-These Principles and Criteria also represent an effective benchmark for CAs to conduct control self-assessments for enterprise and private PKIs.
+These Principles and Criteria also represent an effective benchmark for CAs to conduct control selfassessments for enterprise and private PKIs.

-Input was also obtained from the Certification Authority Browser Forum (CA/Browser Forum - see www.cabforum.org) for the content and control activities added in version 2.2 of this framework.
+Input was also obtained from the Certification Authority Browser Forum (CA/Browser Forum - see www.cabforum.org) for the content and control activities added in version 2.2.1 of this framework.
 The CA/Browser Forum was formed among certification authorities (CAs) and vendors of Internet browser software and other applications.
 This voluntary organization has worked collaboratively in defining guidelines and means of implementation for PKI as used on the Internet and in certain applications.